 ANA Holdings’ order for Boeing’s 737 MAX jets is first order from a Japanese airline company.
 The recent order is believed to be in the wake of mounting pressure from the Trump’s Administration on Japan to lower its trade surplus with the US.

 However, Reuters reported that ANA Holdings Vice President Hideki Mineguchi denied any pressure from the Japanese government for buying aircraft from Boeing.
 He said that the latest transaction “has nothing to do with trade friction.”
 He said, “The decision was based on the economic growth of Asia and emerging countries, with demand in the Asian aviation market and inbound demand on the rise.”

 Apart from ordering 20 737 MAX planes, ANA Holdings has also ordered for 18 A320neos from Boeing’s arch-rival Airbus, which is valued at $1.99 billion at the list price.

-The 737 series models have been one of Boeing’s major revenue drivers recently.
-The model is said to be the airplane maker’s most advanced and fuel-efficient jet in the single-aisle category.
-The 737 series models come with a capacity of more than 90 seats.
+The 737 MAX model has been one of Boeing’s major revenue drivers in recent years.
+The model is said to be the company’s most advanced and fuel-efficient airplane in the single-aisle category.
+The 737 MAX models come with a capacity of more than 90 seats.

-	The 737 series models are Boeing’s fastest-selling plane in history.
-Boeing has received ~4,900 orders from 100 customers worldwide for this series aircraft.
-Major US airlines (IYT) including United Continental (UAL) and American Airlines (AAL) have placed orders for 100 planes each, while Southwest Airlines (LUV) has placed an order for 280 jets.
+The 737 MAX model is Boeing’s fastest-selling plane in history.
+Boeing has received ~4,800 orders from 100 customers worldwide for the 737 MAX model.
+Major US air carriers (JETS) including American Airlines (AAL) and United Continental (UAL) have placed orders for 100 planes each, while Southwest Airlines (LUV) has placed an order for 280 jets.

-	In 2018, most of Boeing’s orders were for the narrow-body 737 families.
-The aerospace and defense contractor booked orders for 893 aircraft last year, of which 762 were for the 737 series models.
+Last year, most of Boeing’s orders were for the narrow-body 737 families.
+The company booked orders for 893 aircraft in 2018—762 were for 737 models.